 Are those the only two choices?
 Really?
 Seems drastic.

-Look at other choices and see if they have any merit.
-Sometimes looking at all the options, even ones we immediate don’t feel right about, helps us come up with some logical choices.
+Look at other choices and see if they have merit.
+Sometimes, looking at all the options, even ones we immediately don’t feel right about, helps us make logical choices.

 Begging the Question

-This is just saying the conclusion and not having any premise or proof.
+This is just saying the conclusion and does not have any evidence or proof.

 Make sure that you have real facts and logic backing up your claim.
-You can’t say anything, even if it’s said with confidence, and it being accepted.
+You can’t say anything, even if it’s told confidently and is being accepted.

-Here are some tips on how to make sure the argument you are making is actually worth making.
+Here are some tips on making sure the argument you are making is worth making.

 Pretend you disagree with yourself.